cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Moderator] 09/04/2020 06:00:38
 > hi guys does any of you have a model of a lathe where you can insert a rod into?

-`@culurciello` unfortunately we don't have it, but you can of course create your own model
+`@EUGE` unfortunately we don't have it, but you can of course create your own model

 `@dimple.bhuta`, the 'controllerArgs' field is now a MFString (multiple string field), you should therefore change your PROTO like this to avoid this warning (untested):